syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/GettingStarted.md

 ---
 layout: post
-title: Getting Started for Essential Xamarin.Forms SfParallaxView
+title: Getting Started for Syncfusion Essential Xamarin.Forms SfParallaxView
 description: How to create a parallax view, add content and source, speed and orientation.
 platform: xamarin.forms
 control: SfParallaxView